soderlind/virtual-media-folders/readme.txt

 == Installation ==

-1. Upload the `mediamanager` folder to the `/wp-content/plugins/` directory
+1. Upload the `virtual-media-folders` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Media → Library to start organizing your media

 = From WordPress Plugin Directory =

 1. Go to Plugins → Add New in your WordPress admin
-2. Search for "Media Manager"
+2. Search for "Virtual Media Folders"
 3. Click "Install Now" and then "Activate"

 == Frequently Asked Questions ==

 = Will this move my actual files? =

-No. Media Manager uses virtual folders.
+No. Virtual Media Folders uses virtual folders.
 Your files stay exactly where they are on the server, and all URLs remain unchanged.

 = Can I nest folders? =